Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

-Orthogonal connectors take a smart path that avoids overlapping with nodes to which they are connected.
+Orthogonal connectors take a smart path that avoids overlapping with nodes to which it is connected.

 Ports are specific points in a node to which a connector can be connected.

 Labels are used to annotate nodes and connectors.
-Diagram also makes it easy to edit and align labels relative to the object to which it is mapped.
+Diagram also make it easy to edit and align labels relative to the object to which it is mapped.

 The ruler provides a horizontal and vertical guide for measuring in the diagram control.
 The ruler can be used to measure diagram objects, indicate positions, and align diagram elements.
 This is especially useful in creating scale models.